Effects of local mutations in quadratic iterations: Dependence on mutation radii

-The third row of Figure~\ref{parameter_cases} suggests that, if the transient region is thin enough (i.e., $R$ is small), the prisoner set may remain a subset of the prisoner set of the intact map.
-Whether or not this is the case depends on the geometry of the intact prisoner set that the system would exhibit in the absence of the mutation.
-More precisely, we have the following:
+Figure~\ref{parameter_cases} shows a few examples of how pointwise mutations with different transition radii $R$ affect the asymptotic dynamics of an intact map (with prisoner set the Douady rabbit).
+The third row (for smaller $R$) suggests that if the mutation, including its transient region, is not too extensive (i.e., $R$ is small), then the prisoner set for the mutated iteration remains a subset of the prisoner set obtained for the intact map.
+A sufficient condition expressing how small $R$ needs to be for this to occur depends on the geometry of the intact prisoner set (i.e., on the system's behavior in the absence of the mutation).
+More precisely, if $\text{D}(R)$ is the disc centered at the origin with radius $R$, we have the following:

 \begin{lemma} If the radius $R$ is such that $\text{D}(R) \subseteq {\cal P}(f_{c_1})$, then ${\cal P}(f) \subseteq {\cal P}(f_{c_1})$. \end{lemma}